 Item Description Authentication Type Choose ASCII, PAP or CHAP as authentication type.
 Timeout Timeout for authentication to the TACACS+ server.
 Server Address of the TACACS+ server.
 Up to two servers can be configured.
 Port Port of the TACACS+ server.
 Secret The secret For authentication to the TACACS+ server.
 Take Over Server Users If enabled, a new user account is created during the login, in case the TACACS+ authentication is successful and appropriate local account does not exist.
 New accounts are created without the password.
 An existing user account with a password is never modified by this feature.
 Default User Role Choose the user role (Admin or User).
 This role corresponds with router's user roles, see Chapter 6.1.
-Selected role will be used for a new user when Take Over Server Users item is enabled.
-Debug Enables or disables the logging of the TACACS+ debug information into the System Log.
+Selected role will be used for a new user when Take Over Server Users is used.